 Garmin has beefed up the navigation and course planning features.
 Trendline utilises the many activities uploaded to Garmin Connect to provide routes using the most popular roads and off-road trails, backed up by preloaded Cycle Maps for turn-by-turn directions on all terrain with alerts for sharp corners and elevation information.
 You can also choose from three round-trip suggestions by choosing a distance and starting direction if you want the Edge 1030 to recommended new routes.

-The Edge 1030 has been nominally replaced by the Edge 1030 Plus, which has nice-to-have incremental improvements to things like battery life, and a built-in coaching system that'll tell you what sort of ride to do today, but it's £600 with sensors so unless you must have the latest and greatest the regular 1030 is arguably better value.
+The Edge 1030 has been nominally replaced by the Edge 1030 Plus, which has nice-to-have incremental improvements to things like battery life, and a built-in coaching system that'll tell you what sort of ride to do today; but as previously mentioned it's £600 with sensors, so unless you must have the latest and greatest the regular 1030 is arguably better value.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.